Unifi Network - Setup VLANs including IoT and access to Pi-hole

 Here I describe which networks/VLANs and WiFi networks I have created.
 And how I configured the firewall and added a rule that allows the Pi-hole from the SERVER-VLAN to be used by devices in other VLANs such as the CLIENT-VLAN and IOT-VLAN.

 I replaced my old Unifi Security Gateway (USG) with a Unifi Dream Machine Pro (UDM-Pro) and made the choice to build everything from scratch and not migrate the settings.
 So all settings are set by default and from there I make the necessary adjustments.
-The setup below is based on the newest user interface (v7).

 I have created the following networks: